Listen to an audio file of this tool.

 - “What happens during those times when my child/teen is particularly stressed?”

 - “How do my current actions or responses challenge each of us?”
 For example, “When my teen is stressed about schoolwork, they usually snap at me.
 I get annoyed immediately, and the situation escalates.”
 Instead, try saying, “I notice you seem short with me, and I am wondering what else is going on.”

 Step 2.
 Teach New Skills by Interactive Modeling

-Because stress is such an integral experience in our daily lives, we may not consider its role and impact on our children/teens, though it can influence every aspect of their day.
-Learning about what developmental milestones a child/teen is working on can help a parent know when their ages and stages might be the cause of their stress.2 Here are some examples:
+Because stress is such an integral experience in daily life, you may not consider how it can influence every aspect of your day.
+Learning about what developmental milestones your child/teen is working on can help you know when their age might be contributing to their stress.2

 - Eleven-year-olds are growing their social awareness, and their worries might increase about being liked and who’s “in” and who’s “out.”